Big vs. Little Savings: Which is Better for Your Finances?

 Each Contribution Helps

 I say, “Keep it up!”
-Between you and your husband, the both of you are doing great!
+Between you and your husband, both of you are doing great!
 You’re both contributing to the household as long as you can get your husband to recognize that a little bit of savings adds up to a whole lot when done repeatedly.

 In our case, I save on groceries while my husband saves on auto expenses.
 Between the two of us, we do all right and we are each contributing what we are good at to get the household ahead financially.
-Who cares how much it is as long as it’s something!
+Who cares how much it is as long as it’s something?
 Good luck – convincing the husband, that is.

 Tracy